CancerRxGene/gdsctools/doc/source/quickstart.rst

 and  :math:`Es` is the effect size function based on the Cohens metric (see :func:`gdsctools.stats.cohens`).

-In the volcano plot, the p-values reported in the individual p-values for a given drug and feature.
-Due to the number of test performed, we have more chance to pick a significant hit by pure chance.
-Therefore, p-values are corrected using for instance a BH method.
+In the volcano plot, each reported p-value is an individual p-value for a given drug and feature.
+Due to the number of possible tests, we have more chance to pick a significant hit by pure chance.
+Therefore, p-values are corrected using a multiple testing correction method (e.g., BH method), which uses :term:`FDR` metric.
 Significance of associations should therefore be based on the FDR rather than p-values.
-The horizontal dashed lines shows several FDR thresholds.
+The horizontal dashed lines in the volcano plot show several FDR thresholds.